labsyspharm/dye-drop-microsite/docs/tutorial.md

   - The example directory (located in `DrugResponse/python/cell_cycle_gating/examples/`) contains a Raw data folder `EX_01[78956]`.
     - This folder contains 10 .txt files, each corresponding to single cell data from a given well (wells C3 to C12).
 2. Type `python` to open a python terminal or open the Jupyter notebook `DDR_example.ipynb` and execute the steps in the notebook.

+  *\* Based on the python version, you may need to use `python3` or other similar commands to launch the terminal.
+Check with the documentatation of your python distribution to be sure.*

   - The code is reproduced below with a summary of each step.
   - The example script will: 1) read the contents of the folder, 2) perform automated gating, and 3) output a .csv file and .pdf file that contain well-level summaries of number of live/dead cells and fraction of cells in diferent phases of the cell cycle.
 In addition, a pdf file containing figures that show the gating per well is available for review.
   - This example dataset contains 10 wells and should run within a minute.
 An entire plate with ~300 wells is expected to run in 10-15 minutes.